 I received my bachelor’s and doctoral degrees from Harvard and an M. Phil. degree from the University of Cambridge, where I was a Frank Knox Memorial Fellow.
 From 2011-2013, I was an Andrew W. Mellon Fellow in the Humanities at Stanford.
 My research and teaching focus on ancient rhetoric and poetics, Greek literature of all periods, and Classical Athens.

 I have taught Greek and Latin at all levels to undergraduates and graduate students, as well as courses on ancient rhetoric and Greek and Roman culture.
-I have directed or am directing M.A. theses on Homer, Herodotus, and the Hippocratics and M.A. teaching projects on the Catilinarian conspiracy and Petronius.
+I have directed M.A. theses on Homer, Herodotus, and the Hippocratics and M.A. teaching projects on the Catilinarian conspiracy and Petronius.

 The Rhetoric of Seeing in Attic Forensic Oratory.
 Austin: University of Texas Press.
 2017

 “Charaxus Arrived with a Full Ship!
 The Poetics of Welcome in Sappho’s Brothers Song and the Charaxus Song Cycle.”
-Forthcoming in Classical Antiquity
+Classical Antiquity (2018) 37: 236-266